j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 sections of each article.</sup>

 <div class="callout callout-success">
-  The width of the blog posts are designed for easy reading.
+  The width of these blog posts are designed for easy reading.
 Obviously if the text spanned the entire screen, it becomes hard to read i.e. moving to the next line.
 So what is the ideal width?<br /><br />